 I believe in the power of collaboration.
 Having spent time with nonprofits serving survivors of domestic violence, I learned that almost 50% of the survivors who left their abusive situations said they would have left earlier but the safe houses couldn't take their pets.
 While part of the Park City community, I broached the idea and provided an initial grant of a collaboration between the safe house and the animal shelter.
 Their partnership has been successful as the Purple Paws Program has now been in operation for over 6 years and has saved hundreds of humans and animals from more abuse.
 My theory of change for The Philanthropy Workshop year of study focused on foster youth and their path to college.
 From that theory, The California College Pathways Initiative, a 5-year collaboration with other funders, was formed to improve the college retention and graduation rate of former foster youths.

-Currently, I serve on the advisory committees of Target Zero, Cynthia’s Sisters, and AGLN: Truth and Reconciliation.
+Currently, I serve on the advisory committee of World Trust Org.

 My philanthropy, my philanthropic studies, my financial dexterity, and my constant journey toward awareness and self-discovery has led me to where I am today.
 It is these experiences and strategies that I bring to my clients.
 My education, life, and professional experiences serve as a foundation that I use to guide clients who are exploring the “how-to’s” of making strategic moves to align intent with legacy giving and philanthropic choices, and then advance that vision with action.